-The Goldfarb Center for Public Affairs is pleased to announce the Sandy Maisel Internship and Research Grants made possible through the generous gift of a group of alumni seeking to honor Professor Maisel.
+Dozens of internships are funded each year through the Sandy Maisel Internship and Research Grants made possible through the generous gift of a group of alumni seeking to honor Professor Maisel.
 This support allows Colby students to build on their classroom experience with hands-on opportunities throughout the United States and abroad.
 This award is intended to encourage students to explore internship opportunities related to public affairs; it may also be used to support research in public affairs such as a senior thesis.